imodeljs/frontend-sample-showcase/src/frontend-samples/explode-sample/readme.md

 Notes:

-* Many of the APIs used in this sample are still in beta and alpha, especially those related to the tiles.
-Please check the latest documentation for changes before adapting for your own purposes.
+* Some of the APIs related to the tiles are marked as Internal.
+Please check the latest documentation for changes before adapting for your purposes.
-* Much of this logic is based on the [DynamicIModelTile](https://github.com/imodeljs/imodeljs/blob/master/core/frontend/src/tile/DynamicIModelTile.ts) of iModel.js.
+* Much of this logic is based on the [DynamicIModelTile](https://github.com/imodeljs/imodeljs/blob/master/core/frontend/src/tile/DynamicIModelTile.ts) of iTwinjs core.
 * The workflow used in this sample does not scale.
 While doing this with a low number of elements works well, the performance can quickly fall off when affecting hundreds of elements.